Interpolation by maximal and minimal surfaces: Acknowledgement

-\section{Acknowledgement}
+\section{\bf{Acknowledgement}}

-The authors are grateful to Dr. Pradip Kumar, S.N.U., U.P., India, for the useful discussions.
+The authors would like acknowledge the helpful discussions many years ago with Professor Joseph Oesterle and Professor Michael Wolf which helped crystallize the initial formulation of the problem (for minimal surfaces).
+The authors would also like to thank Dr. Pradip Kumar for his enormous help in reformulating the problem, calculations and scrutiny.

 This research was supported in part by the International Centre for Theoretical Sciences (ICTS)- Bangalore, for participating in the program - Geometry and Topology for Lecturers (Code: ICTS/gtl2018/06).
-Rukmini Dey would like to acknowledge support of the Department of Atomic Energy, Government of India, under project no. RTI4001.
+Rukmini Dey would like to acknowledge the support of the the Department of Atomic Energy, Government of India under project no. RTI4001.
+Rahul Kumar Singh would like to acknowledge the external grant he has obtained, namely MATRICS (File No. MTR/2023/000990), which has been sanctioned by the SERB.